libvips/libvips/_posts/2019-12-11-What's-new-in-8.9.md

 So it's finding pixels which equal one of the colours and swapping those pixels for pixels from the matching texture.

+# Breaking changes

+There's one serious and breaking change: libvips now blocks metadata modification in shared images, that is, images with a reference count greater than one.

+You were always supposed to use `copy` to get a unique image before altering metadata, but this is now enforced.
+If you attempt it, the change won't happen and a warning will be issued.

+There should be no performance implication, since all `copy` does is duplicate a few pointers.

+This change prevents a range of serious race conditions and possible crashes in highly threaded programs.

 # Image format improvements

 There are a range of useful improvements to image file handling.